garrardkitchen/gitlab-library/Garrard.GitLab/README.md

             return;
         }

-        // will use the new name (will have changed if couldn't use the original name) newProjectName = projectCreation.Value.Name;
+        // `projectCreation.Value.Name` will have changed if couldn't use the original name

+        Console.WriteLine($"GitLab project `{projectCreation.Value.Name}` ({projectCreation.Value.HttpUrlToRepo}) created");

         GitOperations.DownloadGitRepository("https://github.com/yourusername/your-repo.git", "/path/to/download/to", "branch-name", "pat");
         GitOperations.CloneGitLabProject(projectCreation.Value.HttpUrlToRepo, "/path/to/clone", "pat");

+        // Create a README.md then push to mainline branch

+        FileOperations.CreateFileWithContent("/path/to/download/to", "README.md", $"# {projectCreation.Value.Name}");
+        GitOperations.BranchCommitPushChanges("/path/to/clone", "initial commit", "main");

+        // Copy files from the downloaded repository to the new project

         FileOperations.CopyFiles("/path/to/download/to", "/path/to/clone");
         GitOperations.BranchCommitPushChanges("/path/to/clone", "commit message", "branch-name-or-omit-to-use-mainline-branch");
         FileOperations.RemoveTempFolder("/path/to/download/to");